Downtown Dallas: Expansion

-Two of the first new-construction office building projects downtown in over 20 years broke ground in 2005—One Arts Plaza, a 24-story mixed-use office, retail, residential development in the Arts District, which is the new home of 7-Eleven's world headquarters; and the vibrant, 17-story Hunt Consolidated office building, with its spectacular, state-of-the-art LED exterior lighting, which is the national headquarters for and fully occupied by Hunt Oil.
-Additionally, the $200 million, 42-story Museum Tower residential skyscraper in the Downtown Dallas Arts District was completed in 2013.
+In 2005, two major office developments broke ground in downtown Dallas: One Arts Plaza, a 24-story mixed-use office, retail and residential development in the Arts District that later became home to 7-Eleven's headquarters; and the 17-story Hunt Consolidated office building, which serves as the headquarters of Hunt Oil.
+The 42-story Museum Tower residential skyscraper in the Downtown Dallas Arts District was completed in 2013 at a reported cost of $200 million.

 Downtown Dallas seen across from the Trinity River from the Flood of 2015.

 Importantly, the Trinity River Corridor is poised to undergo a significant transformation (the Trinity River Project) into a giant urban park.
 The park is expected to include an equestrian center, lakes, trails, and three bridges designed by Santiago Calatrava.
 Funding over the years, however, has been a constant problem, though serious work on the project now appears imminent, with the first two bridges having received significant private backing.